 It is often helpful for the student to begin with appropriate articles in the standard Bible dictionaries.
 The most up to date are The New Interpreter’s Dictionary of the Bible (5 vols.; ed.
 Katherine Doob Sakenfeld; Nashville: Abingdon Press, 2006-09) and The Anchor Bible Dictionary (6 vols.; New York: Doubleday, 1992).
 Dated but still reliable are The Interpreters’ Dictionary of the Bible (4 vols.) and its Supplementary Volume (ed.
 George A. Buttrick; Nashville: Abingdon Press, 1962 & 1976), and the Harper’s Bible Dictionary (ed.
 Paul J. Achtemeier; San Francisco: Harper & Row, 1985).
 Highly recommended are the relevant articles in the new Encyclopaedia Judaica (22 vols.; Detroit: Macmillan Reference USA/Thomson Gale, 2007), the Encyclopaedia of Islam (2d ed.; 11 vols.; Leiden: Brill, 1954-2002), the Encyclopaedia of the Qur’ān (6 vols.; ed.
 Jane Dammen McAuliffe; Leiden: Brill, 2001-06), and The Qur’ān: An Encyclopedia (ed.
 Oliver Leaman; London and New York: Routledge, 2006).

-Traditional Commentaries and Midrashim (I give English translations only)
+Traditional Commentaries and Midrashim (I give references to English translations only)

 Chumash with Targum Onkelos, Haphtaroth, and Rashi’s Commentary (5 vols.; ed.
 A[braham].
 M[aurice].
 Silbermann and M[orris].
 Rosenbaum; repr.
 Jerusalem: Routledge & Kegan Paul, 1985).
 Only the biblical text and Rashi are translated into English.